What Does Gateway Rejected Mean?

 Table of Contents

-1. What Does Gateway Rejected Mean?
+1. What Does a Gateway Rejected Mean?

 2. Gateway Rejection